 Step 7: Add T-track runners

-Glue the pieces and attach the runner to the moving jaw.
+Glue the runner pieces together and attach it to the moving jaw with glue and screws.

 Great!
-Now you have a double handle adjustable corner clamp!
+Now you have an adjustable double handle corner clamp for precise 90 degree joints!

-How to use a Double Handle Corner Clamp, Right Angle Clamp, Workbench Vise
+How to Use a Double Handle Corner Clamp

 The steps provided below describe how to use a double handle corner clamp / right angle clamp.
 What is amazing about a double handle corner clamp is that it can be used in multiple different ways.
 It can serve as a cutting guide for miter cuts, it can be used as a simple workbench vise or a device for corner joints and miter joints.